AnyTrack

 What happens: Your rules pause campaigns during normal ROAS fluctuations, killing momentum before algorithms can optimize.

-Fix: Base thresholds on 3-7 day averages, not daily snapshots.
-Allow 20-30% variance before triggering pause rules.
+Fix: Base thresholds on 3 to 7 day averages, not daily snapshots.
+Allow 20% to 30% variance before triggering pause rules.

 Mistake 2: ignoring learning phase